Converting Paper Documents into Electronic Files

 The biggest benefits of converting your documents can be summarized in one comparison: up to 60,000 pages can be stored on one DVD!
 Other benefits include:

-- Make "Corporate Knowledge" locked up in paper documents accessible through indexable and searchable files.
+- Make "Corporate Knowledge" locked up in paper documents accessible through searchable files.

 - Electronic files provide search results both faster and more complete than manual searches.